AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave3.md

   * __How does the communication and cooperation work?__
     * The cooperation works good
     * Communication works good.
-    * We can still get better at moving things around in Projectboard, but things are going well because we work on a lot together, and therefore know exactly what is being done at the moment.
+    * We can still get better at moving things around in the project-board, but things are going well because we work on a lot together, and therefore know exactly what is being done at the moment.

 ## Maximum three points of improvement from the retrospective